 It is the policy of EVMS to maintain an alcohol and drug-free work and learning environment.
-Drugs are defined as those control substances identified in the Federal Controlled Substances Act (a copy of the act is available in the EVMS Human Resources Department by calling 757-446-6043).
+Drugs are defined as those control substances identified in the Federal Controlled Substances Act (a copy of the act is available through EVMS Human Resources by calling 757.446.6043).

 The use of drugs/or alcohol results in increased absenteeism, lowered educational performance, increased risk to patients and decreased productivity.
-In addition, serious health risks are associated with the illicit use of drugs and alcohol and as a medical school, it is vitally important that we maintain a healthy educational environment.
+In addition, serious health risks are associated with the illicit use of drugs and alcohol.
+As a medical school, it is vitally important that we maintain a healthy educational environment.

-All students in possession, use or distribution of alcohol (on campus or in clinical training facilities) and/or illegal drugs will be reported to the Associate Dean of Academic Affairs.
+All students in possession, use or distribution of alcohol (on campus or in clinical training facilities) and/or illegal drugs will be reported to the Associate Dean for Student Affairs.